hesptech/rhouse_test/README.md

 # Flutter Real Estate prototype

-A mobile App for Toronto Houses and Condo for sale built with Flutter and Dart.
+A mobile App of Toronto Houses and Condo for sale built with Flutter and Dart.

 ## Overview